2 Americans believed dead after escapees apparently hijack yacht, Grenada police say

 The three men — identified as Ron Mitchell, 30, Trevon Robertson, 19, and Abita Stanislaus, 25 — were initially arrested in December and charged jointly with one count of robbery with violence.
 Mitchell also faced separate charges of one count of rape, three counts of attempted rape, two counts of indecent assault and causing harm.

 They were being held at the South St. George Police Station on the small Caribbean island when they escaped.
-As law enforcement from Grenade and St. Vincent and the Grenadines searched for them, evidence suggested they got on a yacht docked in St. George.
+As law enforcement from Grenada and St. Vincent and the Grenadines searched for them, evidence suggested they got on a yacht docked in St. George, officials said.

 The Royal Grenada Police Force "is currently working on leads that suggest that the two occupants of the yacht may have been killed in the process," the force wrote on Facebook.
 "It is believed that the occupants of the yacht were American citizens."